 As dusk cascades upon Palampur, we basked in the sweetness of the winter cold sitting by the Bonfire that not only warms our bodies but our hearts too.
 Rajkumar ji with his signature smile attends to our needs and brings hot soup to comfort our wintry bodies.
 He waits for the bonfire to dim so he could serve hot dinner for us.
 Hospitality seems to have been ingrained in the brick and mortar of the cottage and Rajkumar ji doesn’t fail to add to that tradition.

 At night the surrounding silence would startle you and the starry sky would bedazzle you.
 It may sound a little melodramatic or cliché, but stargazing on a cool clear night is almost like being in another world.

 The overall impression is of a simple and comfortable yet tasteful homestay that holds ample beauty and tradition to allure anyone.
 The home-style food and hospitality offered; authenticate the impression.
-In case you couldn’t read this long post; here’s the upshot of the article – Jyoti Niwas Homestay is hands down one of the finest homestays I’ve ever visited and worth all your money and time.
+In case you couldn’t read this long post; here’s the upshot of the article – Jyoti Niwas Homestay in Palampur is hands down one of the finest homestays I’ve ever visited and worth all your money and time.

 Before leaving the cottage, I moved around to have a quick look at a place that was our home for two days.

 With a heart full of memories we bid adieu promising to come back pretty soon.